SecondNewtonLaw/Global-Functions-Documentation/Libraries/Scripts.md

 ```

 ### Parameters
-- `script` - The module/script the function should create closure of.
+- `script` - The module/script the function should create closure out of.

 ### Examples
 ```luau